'We know we made mistakes' on 737 MAX: Boeing CEO

 U.S. airlines have canceled flights into January and February because of the grounding and the Federal Aviation Administration is not expected to approve the 737 MAX’s ungrounding until December at the earliest.

 “We also know we can and must do better,” Muilenburg’s testimony says.
 It also expresses “deepest sympathies to the families and loved ones” of those killed, noting the hearing would be taking place on the anniversary of the crash of Lion Air Flight 610 in Indonesia that killed 189 people.

+Muilenburg visited the Indonesian embassy in Washington on Monday to meet with the country’s ambassador, offer condolences and pay respects to those lost on the flight, Boeing said in a statement.

-He added that when the 737 MAX returns, “it will be one of the safest airplanes ever to fly.”
+Muilenburg’s prepared testimony for Tuesday said that when the 737 MAX returns, “it will be one of the safest airplanes ever to fly.”

 In March, after a 737 MAX crash of Ethiopian Airlines 302 killed 157 people, the plane was grounded worldwide.